-London terror attack: One suspect had been known to police and MI5
+London attacker Youssef Zaghba was on Italy watchlist

 The ISIS-linked Amaq News Agency claimed a "detachment of Islamic State fighters" carried out the attack but provided no evidence to back up its claim.

-Despite a rapid response to Saturday's deadly attack, which saw armed officers shoot dead all three suspects within eight minutes, Prime Minister Theresa May has been criticized for her party's cuts to police budgets while in government, including calls for her to step down.
+Despite a rapid response to Saturday's deadly attack, which saw armed officers shoot dead all three suspects within eight minutes, opposition parties have called for May's resignation for her cuts to police numbers.

-Asked if he backed calls for May's resignation just days before the country's General Election, Labour party leader Jeremy Corbyn told ITV, "indeed I would."
+Asked if he backed calls for May's resignation just days before the country's General Election, main opposition Labour Party leader Jeremy Corbyn told ITV, "indeed I would."

 He later clarified: "I think we should vote on Thursday to decide who our MPs are and who are government is going to be ...
 There's an election on now, there's a choice for everybody.
 There's a deep anger from those people who've seen 20,000 police officers lose their jobs."